trolie/spec/docs/community-events/20240221-Intro-to-TROLIE.md

 We created a new issue for this: [#54](https://github.com/trolie/spec/issues/54).
 Please join the discussion there.

-<h3> How are Monitoring Sets, Transmission Facilities and Segments defined and
+<h3 id="monitoring-sets"> How are Monitoring Sets, Transmission Facilities and Segments defined and
 updated by Ratings Provider?
 What are the validation rules, and how are they coordinated with network model updates?</h3>